-With our current obesity crisis, it’s no surprise that a top resolution people make is to lose weight, but did you know that 70 percent of New Year’s resolutions are broken within the first week?
+With our current obesity crisis, it’s no surprise that a top resolution people make is to lose weight, but did you know that 70% of New Year’s resolutions are broken within the first week?

-I think it’s because people are so hard on themselves and set the bar too high.
+One reason is that people are often too hard on themselves and set the bar too high.
 When this is the case, resolutions are easily broken, because at the time, success seems like the only option.

 Instead of making outrageous resolutions, be realistic and make a plan that is achievable with your current lifestyle.
 Change is not easy, so think about the following things: